 |NH HOME||About||Home Health||Hospice||Senior HealthLink|

-Neighborhood Health Agencies is always striving to ensure outstanding care.
+Neighborhood Health is always striving to ensure outstanding care.
 Read on for just a few examples of our success.

 Neighborhood Hospice, a division of Neighborhood Health, is proud to have more than 125 volunteers that regularly provide support, comfort and companionship to hospice patients and their families.
 To honor these volunteers, Neighborhood Health hosted a volunteer appreciation dinner at Penn Oaks Country Club.
 Pictured are just a few members of our impressive volunteer force:

 March 28, 2014 - Caring Magazing Nurse of the Year : Sharon Fleming

 We are proud of visiting Nurse Sharon Fleming, RN, who has been recognized by Caring Magazine as one of the Caring Nurses of the Year.